April 14, 2026

 Cryptography

-Classical ciphers, encoding schemes, and modern algorithms like RSA and AES -- usually with intentional weaknesses to exploit.
+Classical ciphers, encoding schemes, and modern algorithms like RSA and AES, usually with an intentional weakness to exploit.

 Forensics